 One thing: you might disagree with how I’ve prioritized our money… that’s okay!
 It’s not your money ;).
 Your budget will, of course, look different because you have different priorities.
 My budget is merely a jumping-off point for you to begin thinking about how to create your own budget!

 Note about costs: We live in a suburb of a metropolitan area with a high cost of living.
-We’re a family of two, a gigantic St. Bernard, and a kitten.
+We’re a family of three, a gigantic St. Bernard, and a kitten.
 Some of our expenses may look different than yours, and that’s okay!
 If you’re unsure of what to budget for a specific category, simply search “Average cost of (whatever you’re looking for) in (Your state).”

 Total = $3,870